mmistakes/jekyll-theme-basically-basic/README.md

 # WIP Basically Basic Jekyll Theme

 Basically Basic is a [Jekyll theme](https://jekyllrb.com/docs/themes/) meant as a substitute for the default `jekyll new` theme --- [Minima](https://github.com/jekyll/minima).
-Conventions and features found in Minima are fully supported by **Basically Basic**, with a few enhancements here and there.
+Conventions and features found in Minima are fully supported by **Basically Basic**, with a few enhancements here and there:

+- Clean responsive design with six customizable variations
+- About page layout
+- Curriculum Vitæ/Resume layout powered by [JSON data](http://registry.jsonresume.org/)
+- Disqus Comments and Google Analytics support
+- SEO best practices via [Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag/)

 ## Table of Contents